mercure-imaging/mercure/docs/advanced.rst

 rules                       Configured rules - should be edited via web interface modules                     Configured modules - should be edited via web interface
 =========================== ===========================================================================

+.. tip:: By default, the mercure DICOM receiver requests incoming DICOM images in uncompressed format.
+Thus, compressed images need to be decompressed by the sender prior to the transfer (e.g., if sending cases from a PACS that stores images in compressed form).
+This avoids potential incompatibilities between different implementations of the compression algorithms and ensures best compatibility.
+If using mercure solely for routing purpose, it can be more efficient to accept images also in compressed form.
+This can be enabled by setting accept_compressed_images to "True".
+However, this setting requires that all processing modules that are installed on the mercure server need to be able to handle compressed images (this might not be the case for many modules, including the demo modules).
+Also, if accepting compressed images, it can happen that the images will still be decompressed during dispatching if the target DICOM node indicates preference for uncompressed images.

 Scaling services